 It’s all about you.
 With a 12:1 student to faculty ratio, faculty and students enjoy a personalized teaching and mentoring environment.
 The average class size is 15 students.

 You’ll be surrounded by the best.
 All classes are taught by professors, not teaching assistants, and 85 percent of faculty members have earned their Ph.D.
 Your peers will challenge you to use every last brain cell.
-Incoming Central students’ academic credentials:
+In fact, 92 percent of students who graduate from Central do so within four years.

 Central internships are career builders.
 Around 76 percent of Central students complete at least one internship before they graduate.
 Internship opportunities exist in Chicago, New York and Washington, D.C., as well as hundreds of sites in Iowa and internationally.
 In total, 99 percent of Central students complete an internship, study abroad, research or community-based learning experience.